tssan/tssan.github.io/content/programming/Learning-Rust-part1.md

 First we must bring **io** into the scope.
 Then we declare `buffer` variable.
 And finally using `io::stdin().read_line` function we are updating `buffer` variable.

-As you probably noticed, after `read_line` function we call another function `unwrap`.
+As you probably noticed, after `read_line` we call another function `unwrap`.
 This is done because `read_line` returns `Result<T, E>` that must be handled and function `unwrap` is doing that for us.
 This is not a best practice because program can still **panic**.
 For now lets leave it as it is.
 I'm sure we learn about proper handling that kind of situations in next episodes.

 Full example: